 The name Turmeric comes from the Latin Terra Merita, which means meritorious earth.
 In some languages the name just means yellow root.

 French:curcuma, saffron des Indes

 Turmeric has been used in India since the Vedic times 4,000 years ago.
 But the exact origin cannot be determined because of the uncharted and nebulous nature of ancient trade routes.
 It is known, however, that in ancient times, turmeric was both the predominant spice used, and it was also had spiritual connotations and was (and is) used in Hindu temple ceremonies.

 Though Turmeric is common it is an uncommonly beautiful plant with orange red lily-like flowers and deep green long slender leaves that smell like mangos.
 Turmeric root is a rhizome with bright yellow-orange flesh and a tough brown skin.
-It has a peppery, warm and bitter flavor with a mild fragrance slightly reminiscent of orange and ginger.
+It has a peppery, warm and bitter flavour with a mild fragrance slightly reminiscent of orange and ginger.
 It comes from the root of the Curcuma longa plant.
 The name derives from the Latin terra merita “meritorious earth” referring to the colour of ground turmeric which resembles a mineral pigment.
 In many languages turmeric is simply named as “yellow root”.